 Keyword links & domains have lost importance

 The days of ‘hard keyword optimization’ is over.
-In fact, when used excessively, hard keyword links may have a negative effect to algorithms.
+In fact, when used excessively, hard keyword links may have a negative effect on algorithms.
 As compared to 2011, keywords in the domain or URL have lost their importance.
 Instead, Google now emphasizes more on natural link profiles.

 Brands and their websites stay privileged